 Before leaving the U.S., check with your local bank and credit card companies about fees for using your card overseas.
-Many banks and credit card issuers impose additional charges on foreign transactions.
+Many banks and credit card issuers impose additional charges on foreign transactions; others such as Capitol One (at least at print time) do not.
 If the fees are hefty, consider withdrawing larger amounts of cash from the ATM and taking only what you need and keeping the rest in a safe place.
 Only use credit cards with high fees for big purchases or in emergencies.